We've answered some frequently asked questions about unlocking the web app using your fingerprint, known as biometrics, or a hardware security key.

 Yes.
 You can use the same security key on different browsers and different devices.
 Remember that you have to register your methods from every browser or device.

 I have one hardware security key.
 How many Dashlane accounts can I add this key to?

 You can use a security key as a method on an unlimited number of Dashlane accounts.

 Can I rename or delete my methods?

 Currently, you can't rename methods.
-It is automatically named "Biometric" within your account's security settings.
+The method is automatically named "Biometric" within your account's security settings.

-If you've registered more than one login method, Dashlane automatically names the first one "Biometric 1," the second "Biometric 2," and so on.
+If you've registered more than one login method, Dashlane automatically names the first method "Biometric 1," the second method "Biometric 2," and so on.

-You can delete a method from the 3-dot menu next to it by selecting Delete.
+To delete a method, select the 3-dot menu next to the title and select Delete.
 You must enter your Master Password when you delete the last method because this action also turns off the feature.

 "Something went wrong" is a generic error message that appears when the authentication fails.
 Different issues can cause this error.
-For example, you're trying to turn on the feature on an unsupported browser (Firefox, Safari), or you encounter a temporary local issue when scanning your fingerprint.
+For example, if you're trying to turn on the feature on an unsupported browser like Firefox or Safari, or you encounter a temporary local issue when scanning your fingerprint.

-If you get this error message, review the minimum requirements and try again before contacting Dashlane Customer Support.
-Note that you can always access your account using your Master Password.
+If you get this error message, review the minimum requirements and try again before contacting our Customer Support team.
+And you can always access your account using your Master Password.